stewartbryson/gradle-snowflake/src/markdown/README.md

 ```

 All Gradle testing tasks are automatically incremental and cacheable, and would be avoided if executed again without changes to the code in either the source or the spec.
-The same applies for topic of functional testing below.
+The same applies for the topic of functional testing below.

 ### Functional Testing
 [Functional testing](https://en.wikipedia.org/wiki/Functional_testing) describes what the system does,